 Pet Products

-Pet products such as pet toys, pet leashes, and pet bowls, might contain a certain amount of heavy metals and other substances that are regulated under the REACH regulation.
-For example, heavy metals might be added during the manufacturing process of pet bowls.
+Pet products, such as pet toys, pet leashes, and pet bowls, might contain a certain amount of REACH-regulated substances.
+For example, the manufacturing process of pet bowls may result in the addition of heavy metals.

 Examples